 NOTE 1: A-type and B-type QoS flows must use a different value range for User plane marking.

-The network shall provide default QoS rule to the UE at PDU Session establishment to facilitate mapping from SDFs to 5G QoS flow.
+The network shall provide Default QoS rule to the UE at PDU Session establishment to facilitate mapping from SDFs to 5G QoS flow.
+The Default QoS rule may be associated with packet filters.
 In addition, pre-authorized QoS rules may be provided to the UE.
 The network may also indicate whether reflective QoS applies per 5G QoS Flow is part of the QoS rule.
 Following characteristics apply for processing of Downlink traffic:

 - UPF maps Service data flow (SDF) to QoS flows